 Greek soldier was illegal immigrant in US before joining forces

 The man who would later serve as the very embodiment of the brave American soldier was born on the island of Kefalonia on October 28, 1916.
-He was the second child in a poor family, and six more siblings would soon follow.
+He was the second child in a poor family, and six more siblings soon follow after his own birth.

 Klonis did not have the opportunity to attend school past third grade because he had to work to help support the family.
-At the age of 14 he moved to Athens with his elder brother, where he worked as a bus conductor.
-One day while at Piraeus, he saw sailors carrying supplies into a ship.
+At the age of fourteen, he moved to Athens with his elder brother, where he worked as a bus conductor.
+One day, while at Piraeus, he saw sailors carrying supplies into a ship.

 That was when Klonis made the fateful decision to sail to America in hopes of creating a better future.